ministryofjustice/prison-visits-2/README.md

 The files can be edited by anyone with access to this repository.
 The [YAML](http://en.wikipedia.org/wiki/YAML) specification is complex and fraught with edge cases, so be careful.

+For the purposes of this application, a **prison** is a visitable location within an **estate**.
+There will be more than one prison if different parts of the estate have different visiting times or booking teams.

 #### Prison visibility